melanibe/brain_project/README.md

 Every function and its arguments is also documented precisely in the code.

 ## Build feature matrices from original matlab files
-Use the file `build_features.py` to compute and save the features matrix needed for the experiments.
+Use the file `build_features.py` to compute and save the features matrices needed for the experiments.
 It contains the following functions:
 * `prepare_X` loads and merges the original MatLab files in one single numpy array of shape [nobs, 4095, 50].
 It takes a list of subject as input argument to only load data for a subset of subjects if needed.
 * `transform_X_std` performs the standard frequency band aggregation preprocessing step.
 It takes one matrix of size [nobs, 4095, 50] as input.